jakob-ra/cc-download/README.md

 ## Purpose

 [CommonCrawl](https://commoncrawl.org/the-data/get-started/) is a nonprofit organization that crawls the web and freely provides its archives and datasets to the public.
 The Common Crawl corpus contains petabytes of data collected since 2013.
 It contains monthly updates of raw web page data that are hosted as WARC files on Amazon Web Services' (AWS) S3 storage servers located in the US-East-1 (Northern Virginia) AWS Region.

 This script was written with the purpose of downloading and processing the raw web page data for a user-provided list of domain names (e.g. apple.com, walmart.com, microsoft.com).
 We first get the byte range within the WARC file where a specific subpage is stored by querying the CommonCrawl Index via Athena.
-Using the byte range, the raw html of a webpage is downloaded and parsed into clear text.
-Then all passages around mentions of a user-provided list of keywords are extracted.
-The passages, along with information about their source are uploaded in batches of csv files to S3.
+Using the byte range, the raw html of a webpage is downloaded and processed according to a user-provided processing function.
+The results, along with information about their source are uploaded in batches of csv files to S3.
 The output files can then be downloaded or further processed.
 The output files have the following format:

 ![image](https://user-images.githubusercontent.com/49194118/199245335-a00f27ad-01e4-470b-8a06-4f06a8efd4cb.png)